FranciscoTrigo/trigomijesBlog/content/posts/cloudResumeChallenge1and2/example.md

 The first step of the project is to get the AWS Certified Cloud Practitioner certifiation.
 I've had this certification for quite a bit now, so I will skip this step.

+The main resource that I used was actually [AWS SKillbuilder](https://explore.skillbuilder.aws/learn), I totally recommend it if you are studying for one of their certifications.

 ## Step 2: HTML

 Step 2 consists of writting a resume in HTML.
 The challenge provides a good [example](https://codepen.io/emzarts/pen/OXzmym) that you can use as a starting point.